JakobMissel/DOAP-Difficulty-Oriented-Action-Planning/docs/GOAP-Architecture.md

 ![img.png](img.png)

-- **BrainBehaviour** *and other behaviour scripts* (on each guard) owns state like whether the player was seen/caught, last-known player position, heard noises, and exposes helper APIs.
+- **BrainBehaviour** *and other behaviour scripts* (on each guard) owns state like whether the player was seen/caught, last-known player position, heard noises, and exposes helper APIs. \
+Some of these settings can be changed directly in the inspector. \
 It also registers the agent’s goals on Start(). \
 ![img_4.png](img_4.png)